-The intuitive understanding of entropy encoding as follows.
-The encoding process can be viewed as assigning a code string for each character.
-For a more frequently-apparent character, we assign a shorter code.
+We give an intuitive explanation of entropy encoding: the encoding process can be viewed as assigning a code string for each character.
+For a more frequently apparent character, we assign a shorter code.
 Then the expected length is

-Then, this expectation is lower bounded by Shannon entropy Eq.~(\ref{eq:shannon}).
+Then, this expectation is lower bounded by Shannon entropy (Eq.~(\ref{eq:shannon})).
 One straightforward way of achieving this kind of encoding is the Huffman encoding algorithm~\cite{huffman1952method}, which uses a priority queue to sort the probabilities (frequencies) of characters.
-However, this implementation doesn't have a subtle discern of probability, only a two-pair comparison of probabilities.
-One more modern and better performing algorithm is the asymmetric numeral systems algorithm(ANS)~\cite{duda13_asymm_numer_system, duda09_asymm_numer_system}.
+However, this implementation doesn't have a subtle discern of probability.
+One better algorithm is the asymmetric numeral systems algorithm(ANS)~\cite{duda13_asymm_numer_system, duda09_asymm_numer_system}.
 This algorithm expects a performance close to the Shannon entropy, and similar speed as Huffman encoding.
-For a state $x$, the character to encode $s$, and corresponding probability $p(s)\approx l_s/m$.
-The code $C$ is
+For a state $x$, the character to encode $s$, and corresponding probability $\text{p}(s)\approx l_s/m$, the code $C$ is

 where $b_x = \sum_{i=1}^{s-1} l_i$.
 Then, to decode from state $x$